etais-ee/etais-web/using/self_service.md

 ![Create Rocket](../images/rocket-ordering-step2.jpg)

-- To finish ordering the account follow steps as in ["Adding a Virtual Desktop"](https://etais.ee/self_service/#adding-a-virtual-desktop) starting with step 5 under "2.
+- To finish ordering the account, please follow the same steps as in ["Adding a Virtual Desktop"](https://etais.ee/self_service/#adding-a-virtual-desktop) starting with step 5 under "2.
 Ordering The Virtual Desktop Service".
-Also you can find the guide for "Organization Owner Approving a Service Order" in the same section.
+The resource (Rocket) order has to be approved by the Organization Owner.
+You can find the guide for “Organization Owner Approving a Service Order” in the same section.

-## Adding or changing SPU and GPU memory limits
+## Adding or changing CPU and GPU memory limits

 > *Please note!
 Only Staff users are allowed to add or change CPU and GPU memory limits.*

-- In order to get this action done, Organization owner or PI has to send request to support@hpc.ut.ee.
+- Please send the respective request to support@hpc.ut.ee and CC your PI or Organization Owner.